Have You Been Paying Attention?: Impact of the COVID-19 pandemic on Season 8 (2020)

 In 2020, due to the ongoing COVID-19 pandemic, Season 8 was recorded with only Gleisner and a handful of production crew filming the show from the South Yarra studio, with all of the contestants working from home and video conferencing in to enforce social distancing.
 There was also no live studio audience.

 International versions

 Paramount Global Distribution Group (formally CBS Studios International and owned by Network 10 parent Paramount Global) owns the format for international distribution, their first non-United States format for distribution internationally.

 New Zealand

 A New Zealand version, Have You Been Paying Attention?
 New Zealand, first aired on 24 July 2019 on TVNZ 2, hosted by Hayley Sproull, starring comedian and HYBPA?
 Australia regular Urzila Carlson and ZM radio host Vaughan Smith.

 Cyprus

 In September 2020, it was announced the format rights had been sold to Cyprus, marking the second international sale of the format.
-The Cypriot version of the show is titled ΔΩΣΕ ΒΑΣΗ!, which translates to PAY ATTENTION!.
+The Cypriot version of the show is titled Δώσε Βάση!, which translates to Pay Attention!.